chankrrn/WRO-FE-YBR/elec/elec_README.md

 ### 3.4.1 Why the Branches Are Separated

-Drive motors and steering servos do not draw constant current.

-Their current changes during:

-- acceleration,
-- deceleration,
-- steering movement,
-- mechanical loading,
-- and near-stall conditions.

-If sensitive computing electronics and actuators depend on the same unregulated or poorly isolated supply path, these rapid changes can create voltage disturbances.
+Drive motors and steering servos do not draw a constant amount of current.
+Their current can change during acceleration, deceleration, steering, mechanical loading, and near-stall conditions.
+If the computing electronics and actuators share the same poorly isolated power path, these changes can cause voltage disturbances.

-Our final architecture therefore separates the Raspberry Pi power conversion from the motor/control-side conversion.
+Therefore, the final architecture separates the Raspberry Pi power conversion from the motor and control-side conversion.
+The main goal is to reduce electrical interaction between high-current actuator loads and the Raspberry Pi’s computing supply.

-The design objective is:

-> **Reduce the electrical interaction between high-current actuator behavior and the Raspberry Pi computing supply.**

 ---

 ## 3.5 Power Distribution Hardware

-The final power-distribution structure uses:
+The final power-distribution structure uses **D1-2** for positive power distribution and **PCT-21** for negative or common-ground distribution.

-### D1-2

-Used for **positive power distribution**.

-### PCT-21

-Used for **negative / common-ground distribution**.

-This provides a more organized and reproducible power layout than joining several wires through undocumented temporary connections.
+This creates a more organized and reproducible power layout compared with connecting multiple wires through temporary or undocumented connections.

 ---

 # 4. Power Budget and Electrical Load Analysis

-A power budget is required because selecting a battery or voltage converter only from its nominal voltage is not sufficient.

-The electrical design must also consider:
+A power budget is necessary because selecting a battery or voltage converter based only on its nominal voltage is not sufficient.
+The electrical design must also consider continuous current, transient current, stall current, converter capability, voltage drop, and the simultaneous subsystem operation.

-- continuous current,
-- transient current,
-- stall current,
-- converter capability,
-- voltage drop,
-- and simultaneous subsystem operation.

 ---